DigitalGlobe/gbdxtools/README.rst

     bumpversion ( major | minor | patch )
     git push --tags

-Don't forget to upload to pipy.
+Don't forget to upload to pypi.

+**Contributing**

+Please contribute!
+Please make pull requests directly to master.
+Before making a pull request, please:

+* Ensure that all new functionality is covered by unit tests.
+* Verify that all unit tests are passing.
+* Fix all versions in setup.py (and requirements.txt)